Jerry Mathers“You know, working isn’t as much fun as I thought it would be. I wonder why old people do it so much." BEAVER CLEAVER

 Jerry continues to do commercial work for national and regional spots.
 In 1950 his first commercial was for Pet Condensed Milk.
 Additional advertisers have included Kellogg’s (he was the first non-athlete on a box of corn flakes), General Electric, Purina, Kern, Chevrolet, Toyota, Doritos, General Mills, AOL, Coca Cola, Jenny Craig, Jim Beam, Biogen, and Johnson and Johnson.
 Most recently Jerry and his wife Teresa did a commercial for Revitive which is a machine that helps stimulate blood flow to the feet and relieves leg aches and pains.

 In 2016 Jerry gave an inspiring commencement speech for the Indiana Tech graduating class and was awarded the honorary degree, Doctor of Humane Letters.

 Jerry always enjoys meeting his fans and reminiscing when he makes personal appearances at trade shows, health conferences, colleges, baseball games, parades, on cruise ships and at many autograph shows around the country.
-He is always happy to talk with his fans, take photos and sign a personalized autograph.
+He enjoys communicating with his fans about his merchandise website, and is happy that they are enjoying pieces of LITB history!
+Jerry is always happy to talk with his fans, take photos and sign a personalized autograph.